The call for participation for the 2027 Energy HPC & AI Conference is now open!

 - People’s Choice Poster

 All student and postdoctoral presenters will be considered.
-Awards will be announced at the conclusion of the Poster Presentation Reception.
+Awards will be announced at the conclusion of the poster session.
 Prizes will also be distributed to the winners during the award ceremony.

 This is an excellent opportunity to build your resume, showcase your work, and network with conference attendees from across industry and academia.
 Lightning talk presenters benefit from highlighting their work to the full conference audience prior to the poster session.